 The ACC Library serves the teaching, meetings and work related research needs of instructors and staff.
 Refer to the list below for some of the services we offer instructors and staff.

 Procedure For Requesting Material For the Library’s Collection

-Faculty and staff should contact the library by phone, email or in person to request material be added to the collection.
+Faculty and staff should contact the library by phone, email, in person, or by completing this form to request material be added to the collection.
 When possible include the title of the work, author’s name, and ISBN or ISSN in your request; plus your contact information.
 If your request includes multiple items please prioritize your list.
 Material will be purchased as budget permits.
-Once the material is cataloged into the collection your will be notified by the library.
+Once the material is cataloged into the collection you will be notified by the library.

 Materials are weeded or discarded from the collection based on input from the faculty and library staff with the final decision resting with the director.
 Department heads are contacted by the library and asked to have a representative from their area participate in the weeding process on a regular basis.

 Material Selection: Selection of materials is a cooperative responsibility, with participation and recommendations by librarians, faculty, staff, and students.
 Requests will be honored if the material meets the selection guidelines and funds are available.